Robert Tichborne

-Before the war he was a linen-draper by trade.
+Before the English Civil War, he was a linen-draper by trade.
 In 1643 he was a captain in the London trained bands.
 He was Lieutenant of the Tower of London in 1647.
-He was an extreme republican and independent who signed Charles I's death-warrant.
+Tichborne was an extreme republican and independent who signed Charles I's death-warrant.
 He was appointed as a commissioner to settle government of Scotland in 1651, following the Tender of Union.
 He sat for London in the Little parliament and in Cromwell's House of Lords.
 He was knighted in 1655, and made lord mayor of London in 1656.

-He was one of the conservators of liberty set up by the army, 1659.
-He was sentenced to death at the restoration of the monarchy, and imprisoned for life.
-He was author of two religious works.
+Tichborne was one of the conservators of liberty set up by the New Model Army in 1659.
+He was sentenced to death after the Stuart Restoration, and imprisoned for life in the Tower of London.
+Tichborne was also the author of two religious works.
 Burke's Peerage, page 1436.
 Berry, Genealogies of Hants, Page 28.
 Berry, Genealogies of Kent, page 361.
 Visitation of London, Vol. 2, page 289.

 Early life and origins

 Robert Tichborne (1599–1682) was related to the Tichbornes of Tichborne, near Winchester, Hants.
-The precise relation is not clear but both lines were descended from Sir John Tichborne (d.
-1498) Knight and Sheriff of Hampshire in 1488 and 1496, and (married c.
+The precise relation is not clear but both lines were descended from Sir John Tichborne (died 1498) Knight and Sheriff of Hampshire in 1488 and 1496, and (married c.
 1465) Margaret Martin, daughter and heiress of Richard Martin of Edenbridge.
 The line for Chidiock Tichborne is also descended from this couple.

 The Harleian MS 5800 in the British Library has a handwritten pedigree for the Tichbornes, written 1658 for Robert Tichborne just after he had been Lord Mayor of London (1656–57) and for his elevation to the Lords by Cromwell.
 Robert's coat of arms uses the Tichborne coat (vair a chief or) but with a crescent for difference, denoting a second son.

 The descent is not clear for the first two generations – and does not fully match with other contemporary Tichborne genealogies.
 Working backwards and using additional sources as well, this gives Robert Tichborne's ancestry as: